jmborr/idpflex/paper/paper.md

 an MD simulation into a hierarchical tree by means of structural similarity among pairs of conformations.
 The conformations produced by the simulation take the role of Leafs in the hierarchichal tree.
-Nodes in the tree take the rol of IDP substates, with conformations under a particular Node making up one substate.
+Nodes in the tree take the role of IDP substates, with conformations under a particular Node making up one substate.
 Strictly speaking, `idfplex` does not require the IDP conformations to be produced by an MD simulation.
 Alternative conformation generators can be used, such as torsional sampling of the protein